-- Collision: Pays to repair your car in a crash, regardless of who was at fault
+- Collision: Pays to repair your car after a crash, regardless of who was at fault

 - Comprehensive: Pays to repair your car from damage not related to a collision, such as falling rocks or a house fire

-- Liability—Property Damage: Pays to repair your car when you are at fault in a crash (if the other driver was at fault, their coverage would pay to repair your car)
+- Liability coverage for property damage: Pays to repair your car when you are at fault in a crash (if the other driver was at fault, their coverage would pay to repair your car)

-Other coverages, like PIP and liability (bodily injury) coverage, don't relate to your car's repair at all, and so will never pay for mechanical failure.
+Other coverages, like personal injury protection (PIP) and liability coverage for bodily injury, don't relate to your car's repair at all, and so will never pay for mechanical failure.

 The short answer is no, gap insurance does not pay for a mechanical breakdown like a seized engine or broken transmission.